kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 The input is:

-- a GitHub wiki directory
+- a source directory

 The output is:

 - new files in the directory `/spec/terms-definitions/` (or another location if you deliberately set it that way)
-- a directory called “newWikiFiles”, which contains the edited wiki files, which you have to bring back to the wiki
+- a directory called “sourceFilesConverted
-- a directory called `/backupWikiFiles`, this is purely a copy for security.
+”, which contains the edited source files, which you have to bring back to the source

 ## How to use: detailed